mylesotoole/DebloatFireTV/README.md

 ### What it uses:
 - This script utilizes Homebrew and Android Platform Tools for macOS.
   - These dependecies will automatically be checked for.
 If they are not present, this script will install them with your permission.
-- ADB debugging is a devolper setting on your Fire TV which needs to be enabled.
+- ADB debugging is a developer setting on your Fire TV which needs to be enabled.